-Applewhite admits ageism is something it has taken years to fully recognize.
+Applewhite admits it has taken years to recognize ageism and its impacts.
 “Any time we make an assumption about what any person is capable of, what they’re thinking about or doing on a basis of chronological age—that defines ageism,” she says.
 “Chronological age is a lousy indicator of pretty much anything abut a person, and all “isms” are based on stereotyping—especially because the longer we live, the more different from one another we become.”

-The term “ageism” was first coined by Pulitzer prize winning physician Robert Butler, founder of the International Longevity Center, in 1968—around the same time as the terms racism and sexism.
-“We experience ageism any time someone assumes that we’re “too old” for something—a task, a haircut, a relationship—instead of finding out who we are and what we’re capable of,” said Applewhite.
+The term ageism was coined by Pulitzer-Prize-winning physician and founder of the International Longevity Center, Robert Butler, in 1968—around the time the terms racism and sexism were born.
+“We experience ageism anytime someone assumes that we’re 'too old' for something—a task, a haircut, a relationship—instead of finding out who we are and what we’re capable of,” said Applewhite.